 What are the tax advantages of depreciation?

-Depreciation offers various tax Benefits.
-Firstly, it can help reduce taxable income and thus save taxes.
+Depreciation offers various tax benefits In practice, CAFM software is typically used by facility management departments or external service providers.
+The software is used to plan and carry out maintenance work, manage rooms and areas, and.
+On the one hand, it can help reduce taxable income and thus save taxes.
 When an asset is depreciated, the loss in value is recorded as an expense, which leads to a reduction in taxable profit.

-Another tax advantage of depreciation is the ability to depreciate investments faster and thus improve cash flow.
+Another tax advantage of depreciation is the possibility of depreciating investments faster and thus improving cash flow.
 If a company makes a large investment, it can depreciate this investment over a shorter period and thus reduce the tax expense.

 Depreciation is an important aspect for companies and individuals to understand their financial situation and save taxes.
 It is important to understand how assets wear out over time and how this can affect the tax burden.
 By correctly calculating and considering depreciation, companies and individuals can reduce their tax burden and improve their financial situation.